Get free weekly resources from us!

 Don’t cave.

 Respect your scheduled rest times, and resolve not to reschedule them.
-It’s okay to say no to requests if they interfere with your Sabbath.
+It’s okay to turn down requests if they interfere with your Sabbath.
 The reality is, you won’t be of much benefit to those you minister to if you’re not well rested.
+Here’s an added brain hack: treat your Sabbath time on your calendar like it’s a flight you can’t miss.
+Hold the line like you would so you could catch the plane!

 Actually rest and relax.